ncoghlan/misc/notes/python3/questions_and_answers.rst

 .. note::

-   If anyone is interested in writing about these issues in more formal media, please get in touch to check if particular answers are still up to date.
-As noted above this article is only *intermittently* updated, so some of the more time-specific references may need updating.
+   If anyone is interested in writing about these issues in more formal media, please get in touch to check if particular answers are still accurate.
+Not only have the updates over the years been intermittent, they've also been less than completely comprehensive, so some answers may refer out to experiments that ultimately proved unininteresting or unsuccessful, or otherwise be out of date.
-   Alternatively, just note that the answers below reflect snapshots as of the "Last Updated" date given above.

 As with all essays on these pages, feedback is welcome via the `issue tracker`_ or `Twitter`_.